The Marlowe

 We can provide written materials such as brochures, flyers and programmes in large-print, Braille, and audio file format.
 If you would like to receive materials in these or another format, please get in touch.

-We have also created some helpful guides to both our spaces in the form of a visual story.
-These may be helpful for visitors on the autistic spectrum, or anyone who wishes to know more before their visit.
+We have also created some helpful guides to both of our performance spaces in the form of a visual story.
+These may be helpful for anyone who wishes to know more before their visit.

-Download our visual story to our Main House.
+Download our visual story for the Main House.

 The seats in our Main House are 43cm(d) and range between 42-46cm(w).
 All seats in our Studio are 41cm(d) x 42cm(w).